mstksg/inCode/copy/entries/auto-chatbot.md

 here is not yet a `repBot` instance associated with *#foo*, then a new one will be created by calling `const repBot` on `"#foo"`...initializing a new `repBot` that only knows about *#foo* messages.

+So now every channel has its own `repBot`, and maintains its own independent reputation database.

 </div>